 See related: 3 best credit cards for your ‘vaxication’

 Here’s another hack for you if you want to earn your American Express Membership Rewards points and save on travel: If you’re flexible with your travel dates, check flights on Google first.
 It will show you which days the tickets to and from your destination are going to cost the least.

 The Amex portal doesn’t have this feature, but it’s likely to show you many of the same tickets available through other sources.
 You just need to know which dates to look up for the best pricing.

 I use statement credit benefits

-The Amex Gold offers $120 in annual statement credits on eligible dining purchases ($10 per month) and $120 in Uber Cash each year (also $10 per month), which you can use on either Uber Eats or Uber Rides.
+The Amex Gold offers up to $120 in annual statement credits on eligible dining purchases ($10 per month) and up to $120 in Uber Cash each year (also $10 per month), which you can use on either U.S. based Uber Eats or Uber Rides.